-Alfredo and Isabel Aquilizan returned to the Philippines to work with weavers and embroidered in recovering the world of piña, pineapple fibre.
+Alfredo and Isabel Aquilizan returned to the Philippines to work with weavers and embroiderers in recovering the world of piña, pineapple fibre.

 (A message to the reader in Tagalog.)

-With encouragement to look at fibre work by Freja Carmichael, they developed an interest in pina, weaving the pineapple fibre.
+Local curator Freja Carmichael encouraged them to look at fibre work and this lead to an interest in pina, weaving the pineapple fibre.
 This offered a way of addressing the disruption of weaving traditions that echoed the revival of fibre skills in Queensland’s First Nations communities.

 “We found one of the islands who are actually doing pineapple weaving.
 For us, it is very interesting because of course as we all know pineapple is the colonial fruit.
 It actually came from South America and it was dispersed all over the world.
 So, it becomes a symbol of colonialism.”